Promoting Archeological Stewardship

 - Enhance public awareness of current problems involving archeological resources such as looting

-- Increase understanding of how the public's actions affect archeological resources, and
+- Increase understanding of how the public's actions affect archeological resources

 - Increase public involvement in legitimate archeological activities.